-1. Permitted Land Use
+1. Permitted Uses

-Only the use categories shown on the Land Use Plan Map, Exhibit No. 1, shall be permitted within the project area.
-These are Residential, Industrial, Neighborhood Business, Community Business, Community Commercial, and Public.
-Accessory uses including landscaping, off-street parking and loading will be permitted.
-In addition, certain uses will be permitted to continue subject to the provisions governing non-conforming and non-complying uses set forth below.
+Only the uses shown on the Land Use Plan, Exhibit 1, shall be permitted within the project area.
+These are Residential, Community Business, Community Commercial, Office-Residential, and Public.
+Accessory uses including landscaping, off-street parking, and loading will also be permitted.
+Within the Residential, Community Business, and Community Commercial areas, the following supporting uses will be permitted: schools and other educational facilities; libraries; parks and playgrounds; religious facilities of any denomination, sect, or rite; and clubs.
+Subject to the Board of Municipal and Zoning Appeals, convalescent homes; homes for the care of the aged; day nurseries and nursery schools; other public service uses; and professional offices for not more than four physicians or dentists in a structure designed and erected for residential use.
+In addition, certain uses will be permitted to continue, subject to the provisions governing non-conforming and non-complying uses set forth below.